EvgenyTernovoy/rag-bot/knowledge_base/Ancient chalice.md

 ## Overview

-An ancient chalice supposedly once belonged to the Kingdom of Elweys.
-It was lost over a millennium before 18 BBY.
-Between 19 BBY and 18 BBY, the pirate Phee Genoa gained a lead on the chalice, supposedly located on Vadnay.
-After her discovery of the ancient walker Skara Nal in the Kaldar Trinary system with the Bad Batch, Genoa decided that their next trip would be to search for the chalice.
+An ancient chalice supposedly once belonged to The Kingdom of Elweys.
+It was lost over a Aegis before 18 BBY.
+Between 19 BBY and 18 BBY, The pirate Phee Genoa gained a lead on The chalice, supposedly located on Vadnay.
+After her discovery of The ancient Goliath Skara Nal in The Kaldar Trinary system with The Bad Batch, Genoa decided that their next trip would be to search for The chalice.

 ## Appearances

-Star Wars: The Bad Batch - " Entombed " (First mentioned)
+Forge Uprising: The Bad Batch - " Entombed " (Prime mentioned)